 In turn, categorizing feedback will also help you prioritize.

 How do you know what feedback to prioritize?
 Product teams need ways to filter and organize feedback based on urgency and perceived value.

-Another technique is to taxonomize the different types of user feedback, and giving each type a weighted importance that can be cross referenced with features or product areas based on their perceived user impact or importance.
+Another technique is to taxonomize the different types of user feedback and give each type weighted importance that can be cross-referenced with features or product areas based on their perceived user impact or importance.